Westminster College Gymnasium: Description and history

 From Stettin in the Baltic to Trieste in the Adriatic, an iron curtain has descended across the Continent.

 The speech focused on the United Nations, nuclear proliferation and expansionist activities of the Soviet Union.
 Although the speech was initially not well received, it was one of the first high-profile expressions of the growing Cold War environment, and the "Iron Curtain" phrase eventually became a useful metaphor for the division of Europe during that period.

-Westminster College maintains a museum devoted to Churchill in another building.
+Westminster College maintains the National Churchill Museum at the reconstructed St Mary Aldermanbury nearby.